 The MS degree in business analytics focuses on the exciting and fast-growing field of "big data."
 Merging developments in marketing and customer analytics with operations research, business analytics, aspects of computer science and statistical methods, the specialization offers a technical, quantitative and statistically intensive program designed to train specialists in turning "big data" into business decisions.
 Analytics may be used as input for human decisions or may drive fully automated decisions about why some data pattern is observed, what will happen next and how a firm can adapt to optimize that outcome.
-Students have an option to customize their curriculum by specializing in decision science, healthcare analytics, marketing analytics, research analytics or security analytics.
+Students have an option to customize their curriculum by specializing in decision science, healthcare analytics, marketing analytics or research analytics.

 This 10-month program includes extensive coursework and an application of materials, preparing students for a range of job opportunities.
 In addition to the academic coursework, four enrichment seminars in topics ranging from teamwork and leadership to ethics and corporate social responsibility support our commitment to developing the "whole student" by incorporating professional development into the academic experience.